 Nearly one-third of Americans (33 percent) have a low credit score.
 So, if you are unhappy with your current credit score, you aren't alone.

+This can make it difficult to get a quick $1000 loan.
 But knowing that your problem is common doesn't help you fix it.
 And the longer you leave it, the worse the problem will get.
 How can you get a credit fix and raise your score, fast?

 In this article, we'll explain how you can get a fast credit fix and get your score back up above the fair rating.